hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 In C++, constructors can throw exceptions and be caught, but if a destructor throws an exception it directly causes the program to exit.
 If a constructor might throw, then in the destructor you must be aware some member variables may not have been properly initialized before throwing.
 ///

-Usually in practice, it is recommended not to use exception handling (reasons see [Google C++ Style Guide discussion](https://google.github.io/styleguide/cppguide.html#Exceptions)).
-Without using exceptions, we typically use a `Status` class return value to simulate the process of throwing and catching exceptions.
-In such cases, it's recommended to use this pattern to handle and return errors that would otherwise be handled in a constructor:
+In practice many projects avoid exceptions (see [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html#Exceptions)).
+Without exceptions a `Status` return type simulates throw/catch.
+Pattern for constructor-like failure handling:

 ```cpp
 --8<-- ".snippets/types/user-types/005-http-client-factory.h:code"
 ```

-Notice the constructor uses the `explicit` keyword because it has only one parameter.
-In such cases remember to use `explicit`, otherwise implicit conversion from that parameter type to this type will occur.
-Implicit conversions are always something we need to avoid because they break our type system.
+The constructor uses `explicit` because it has a single parameter.
+Without it an unintended implicit conversion would exist.
+Avoid such conversions to preserve type safety.

 ```cpp
 --8<-- ".snippets/types/user-types/006-implicit-explicit.h:code"
 ```

 /// admonition | Note
-It is recommended that constructors do as little as possible, only necessary initialization work.
-Other work, such as starting background threads, can be moved outside using the above pattern.
+Make constructors minimal: only essential initialization.
+Defer side effects (e.g. background threads) via separate start methods.
 ///

-Taking a background thread as an example, starting it in a constructor often causes problems.
-No code here (too cumbersome); roughly how it fails:
+Example (background thread): starting one inside a constructor is problematic.
+Outline:

 1. The parent class constructor starts a background thread.
 1. The background thread calls a virtual function; at this time the child class constructor has not yet finished executing.
 Thus the overridden virtual function in the child class may access member variables not yet initialized.

 /// admonition | Note
-Similarly, do not wait for a background thread to finish in the destructor.
-The child class may already be destructed; calling virtual methods then is the same issue.
+Similarly do not join/wait in the destructor; derived parts may already be gone.
 ///

 /// admonition | Note
-Do not call virtual functions in constructors and destructors.
+Avoid calling virtual functions (directly or indirectly) in constructors/destructors.
 ///

 Suppose there is a base class `Base` and a derived class `Child`.
 Constructing a `Child` object first calls `Base`'s constructor to initialize `Base`'s members, then calls `Child`'s constructor to initialize `Child`'s members; destructing a `Child` object first destructs `Child`'s members, then `Base`'s members.
 In this regard C++ and Java are the same.

-Consider a scenario where the `Base` constructor calls a virtual method overridden by `Child`.
-If that function uses `Child`'s members, problems may occur because `Child`'s members are not yet properly initialized.
-Similarly, calling virtual methods in the destructor has similar issues.
-Therefore avoid calling virtual methods in constructors/destructors.
+If a `Base` constructor calls a virtual overridden in `Child`, the `Child` portion is uninitialized—undefined behavior risk.
+Same for destructors.
+Hence: avoid.

-Sometimes such calls are not obvious.
-A slightly less obvious example: the constructor calls function A, then function A calls virtual function B. An even less obvious example: `Start()` launches a background thread, then `Stop()` waits for this background thread to exit.
-To avoid the worst case where `Stop()` is not called, `Stop()` is invoked in the destructor.
-The background thread calls a virtual function.
+Sometimes the call chain is indirect: ctor -> helper A -> virtual B. Or `Start()` launches a thread whose callback uses virtual functions; `Stop()` joins it; destructor auto-calls `Stop()` — same pitfall.

 /// admonition | Note
 <!-- markdownlint-disable-next-line MD033 -->
-When calling a virtual function in a constructor in C++, it guarantees only calling the version defined in the base class, as if it were not virtual. <del style="color:#666;">Actually this is even more of a pitfall (quietly muttering)</del>
+Calling a virtual in a constructor dispatches only to the base-class implementation (as if non-virtual). <del style="color:#666;">Which can be even more confusing.</del>
 ///

 ### (Copy-by) Value-Semantics Types / Reference-Semantics Types